 On the origins of TeachMeet in Ireland.
-With a forever loop marquee scroll ‘thank you’ to the three Scottish bloggers – Ewan McIntosh, David Noble, and John Johnson – who sat round the first table and talked to each other about talking to each other.
+With a forever loop marquee scroll ‘thank you’ to the three Scottish bloggers – Ewan McIntosh, David Noble, and John Johnson – who talked to each other about talking to each other.

 I remember when I was young being frustrated when I could not divine sayings used by the elders, main example “It’s an ill wind that blows no good”.
 I eventually figured it what it meant.
 It came back to me recently when reflecting about bringing TeachMeet to Ireland.
 It was a very ill wind – the greed fuelled collapse of the Celtic Tiger – that caused us to import and adopt TeachMeet from the Scots in early 2009.